SantyJ/video_transcode_system/README.md

     - in line 338 un-comment the get_best_peer() function under the "Round-Robin offloading" Comment.
     - comment the get_best_peer() function in line 358
 - Rest of the steps and the test duration remain the same as the previous test.
-- You should see similar behaviour as shown in our report under analysis section for this test.
+- Results are shown in our report under analysis section for this test.
 Refer pages 9,10,11 (Section 8 and 9) in the report for this test.

 ### Fault Tolerance test (1 node i.e 20 % infrastructure down scenario)